golanlevin/p5.plotSvg/README.md

 ## Quickstart Installation

 First, include `p5.plotSvg.js` in your project.
 You can do this by linking to an online copy of p5.plotSvg at [unpkg.com](https://unpkg.com/p5.plotsvg@0.1.0/lib/p5.plotSvg.js) or
 [cdn.jsdelivr.net](https://cdn.jsdelivr.net/npm/p5.plotsvg@latest/lib/p5.plotSvg.js) in your `index.html` file.
-Alternatively, you can include p5.plotSvg.js in your projects directly by obtaining it from [https://github.com/golanlevin/p5.plotSvg](https://github.com/golanlevin/p5.plotSvg).
+Alternatively, you can include p5.plotSvg.js in your projects directly by downloading a local copy of it from [https://github.com/golanlevin/p5.plotSvg/blob/main/lib/p5.plotSvg.js](https://github.com/golanlevin/p5.plotSvg/blob/main/lib/p5.plotSvg.js).
 Be sure to include a link to `p5.plotSvg.js` in your `index.html` file, like this:

 ```
 <!-- inside index.html -->